-e-off components to restore or maintain the operational lant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to producing one-off components to restore or maintain the operational functions of plant or machinery and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
-3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
+Titl e: Installir Installing plant or machinery for operational activities in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to installing plant or machinery for operational activities and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+3 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, fittings, tools, equipment and consumables. produce one-off components to restore or maintain the operational functions of plant or machinery.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: plant and machinery components fixings and fittings consumables hand tools, portable power tools, powered tools and equipment.
+4 Select the required qua and quality of resource the methods of work to es for o 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. install plant or machinery for operational activities. - 4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: lifting accessories fastening, ties, anchors and fixings consumables measuring and levelling equipment hand tools, portable powered tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
-4.6 Describe how to calculate quantity, length, area, volume and wastage associated with the method/procedure to produce one-off components to restore or maintain the operational function of plant and machinery.
+4.6 Describe how to calculate quantity, length, volume, area and wastage associated with the method/procedure to install plant or machinery for operational activities.